6–THE THIRD SEPTENARY OF SELF-TRANSCENDENCE (XV–XXI)

 CONCLUSION: NOTHING BUT THE DANCE

-What began with the formation of a self capable of intention, relationship, and agency has moved through crisis, refinement, and responsibility.
+What began with the formation of a self capable of intention, relationship, and agency moved through crisis, refinement, and responsibility.
 In this final sequence, that self discovers its own transparency.
 The ego is neither destroyed nor glorified; it is re-situated.
 It becomes a tool rather than a throne.

 The Devil exposed what was exiled.